Skip to main content

 116 mentions Positive Neutral Negative

 The game's replayability is a contentious topic among players, with many expressing disappointment over the removal of meaningful progression systems and the introduction of region-locking, which some see as a forced method to extend gameplay.
-While a few players appreciate the potential for replayability through exploration and multiplayer experiences, the overall sentiment leans towards frustration due to repetitive mechanics and a lack of engaging content, leading to a perception of limited long-term replay value.
-Ultimately, the game seems to struggle with balancing replayability and player enjoyment, leaving many feeling that it falls short of its promises.
+While a few players appreciate the potential for replayability through exploration and multiplayer experiences, the overall sentiment leans towards frustration, citing a lack of engaging content and repetitive gameplay that diminishes long-term enjoyment.
+Ultimately, many feel that the game fails to deliver on its promise of infinite replayability, leaving it feeling shallow and unfulfilling.

 • “Region lock improves the replayability of the game immensely, making it possible to keep playing the game for many hours after your initial region has been completed.”